hasura/graphql-engine/manual/microservices/communicating-between-microservices.rst

    # port forward the postgres microservice in namespace hasura to local port 6432
    $ hasura microservice port-forward postgres -n hasura --local-port 6432

-   # port forward the custom microservice www to local port 8080
+   # port forward the custom microservice <my-app> to local port 8080
-   $ hasura microservice port-forward www --local-port=8080
+   $ hasura microservice port-forward <my-app> --local-port=8080

 Run the command ``hasura microservice port-forward -h`` for more information on the command options.